risk-first/website/menagerie/Communication-Risk.md

-Communication Risk is the risk of communication between two entities _going wrong_, due to loss or misunderstanding.
+Communication Risk is the risk of communication between entities _going wrong_, due to loss or misunderstanding.
 If we had identical knowledge, there would be no need to do any communicating at all, and therefore and also no [Communication Risk](Communication-Risk).

 Humans are not all-powerful oracles.
 We rely on our _senses_ to improve our [Internal Models](Internal-Model) of the world, but there is **Communication Risk** here - we might overlook something vital (like an oncoming truck) or mistake something someone says (like "Don't cut the green wire").

 **Information Risk** isn't just for people; it's fundamental.
 Therefore, the computer systems we build share the same flaws and have the same constraints.

 To get inside **Communication Risk**, we need to understand **Communication** itself, whether between _machines_, _people_ or _products_:   we'll look at each in turn.
-In order to do that, we're going to examine two concepts in each of these settings:
+In order to do that, we're going to examine four basic concepts in each of these settings:
- - **Bandwidth**, the rate at which we can transfer data and
+ - [Channels], the property of the medium via which the communication is happening.
+ - [Messages]: The information we want to convey.
- - **Communication Protocols** -  the systems of rules  that allow two or more entities of a communications system to transmit information.
+ - [Protocols](https://en.wikipedia.org/wiki/Communication_protocol) -  the systems of rules that allow two or more entities of a communications system to transmit information.
+ - [Internal Models](Internal-Model): the sources and destinations for the messages.
+Updating internal models (whether in our heads or machines) is the reason why we're communicating.

 ## A Model Of Communication